-Note 17 - Statement of Investment Principles
+Note 17: Statement of Investment Principles

-We have prepared a Statement of investment principles, which explains the strategies and policies that we use in the administration of the Pension Fund investments.
-The full details of the statement are published in the Pension Fund Annual report and Financial Statement.
+We have prepared a Statement of Investment Principles, which explains the strategies and policies that we use in the administration of the pension fund's investments.
+The full details of the statement are published in the Pension Fund Annual Report and Financial Statement and is also available on the County Council website.

-Note 18 - Contingent liabilities
+Note 18: Contingent liabilities

-There were no contingent liabilities as at 31 March 2011.
+There were no contingent liabilities as at 31 March 2012.

-Note 19 - Post balance sheet events
+Note 19: Post balance sheet events

-There were no post balance sheet events as at 29th Sept 2011.
+There were no post balance sheet events as at 30th June 2012.

-Note 20 - Nature and Extent of Risks Arising from Financial Instruments
+Note 20: Nature and Extent of Risks Arising from Financial Instruments

 As a result of the adoption of IFRS the fund is required to make disclosures of the risks arising from holding Financial Instruments.
-For the purpose of this disclosure financial instruments means all of the funds investment assets and investment liabilities as shown in note 7 of these accounts, the approximation of the fair value of the net of these assets and liabilities at 31 March 2011 being \pm 1,159m.
+For the purpose of this disclosure financial instruments means all of the fund's investment assets and investment liabilities as shown in note 7 of these accounts, the approximation of the fair value of the net of these assets and liabilities at 31 March 2012 being £1,189m.

-The main risks from the Fund's holding of financial instruments are market risk, credit risk and liquidity risk.
+The main risks from the fund's holding of financial instruments are market risk, credit risk and liquidity risk.
 Market risk includes price risk, interest rate risk and currency risk.